This section includes information on a wide range of Topics relevant to those operating Early Years Childcare Services.

 The Leadership for INClusion in the Early Years programme, LINC, is a Level 6 Special Purpose Award (Higher Education), that is designed to support the inclusion of children with additional needs in the early years.
 The course is offered for free to people working within early years education and is fully funded by the Department of Children and Youth Affairs.
 Once qualified, graduates will perform the role of Inclusion Coordinator within their early years setting.

 The development of the programme is part of a government response to local, national and international demands for high quality education and training leading towards graduate pathways in the combined field of early childhood care and education (ECCE).
 The programme seeks to address the need for continuing professional development (CPD) in relation to the inclusion of children with additional needs.

-The application process for students interested in partaking in the LINC Programme for the 2018/2019 academic year will commence in mid-March 2018.
+The application process for students interested in partaking in the LINC Programme for the 2018/2019 is now closed.